jnk0le/random/pipeline cycle test/README.md

 all multiply accumulates can be chained on accumulator dependency each cycle

+all multiplications and multiply accumulates have 1 additional cycle of result latency

 ### loads

 word loads can be consumed by late ALU in next cycle, except instructions that consume one of the operands in early ALU,